ajdavis/ajdavis-lldb/README.md

 ## Configure LLDB

-Place the `ajdavis_lldb.py` file somewhere, and create a file `~/.lldbinit`
+Place the [lldb_mongoc.py](https://raw.githubusercontent.com/ajdavis/ajdavis-lldb/master/ajdavis_lldb.py) file somewhere, and create a file `~/.lldbinit`
 containing:

-    command script import /path/to/ajdavis_lldb.py
+    command script import /path/to/lldb_mongoc.py

-If you see `"bson" command installed by ajdavis_lldb` at the beginning of your LLDB session, you've installed the script correctly.
+If you see `"bson" command installed by lldb_mongoc` at the beginning of your LLDB session, you've installed the script correctly.

 ## Debug Build of libbson